Does antique telephone require an external power source?

 How Antique Telephones Operate Without External Power?

-The heart of an antique telephone's power system lies in its ability to convert acoustic energy into electrical signals and vice versa.
-The carbon microphone, a common component in many antique models, transforms sound waves into variations in electrical resistance.
-These variations modulate the current flowing through the telephone line, effectively encoding your voice into electrical signals that can be transmitted over long distances.
+An antique telephone's power source is based on its ability to turn sound energy into electrical messages and the other way around.
+The carbon microphone, which is often found in older types, changes sound waves into different levels of electrical resistance.
+These changes affect the current in the phone line, turning your words into electrical signs that can be sent over long distances.

 The Role of Telephone Exchanges in Powering Antique Phones